anoma/vamp-ir/ir_spec.md

 42 = x_1 * x_2
 ```

+Equality statements involving general expressions are compiled down to gate statements by the backend.

 ### Gate statement

 A gate constraint is formed when a gate is called with all input and output wires.